sanheensethi/notes/SQL/HackerRank/Readme.md

 (SELECT CITY,LENGTH(CITY) FROM STATION ORDER BY LENGTH(CITY) DESC,CITY ASC LIMIT 1);
 ```

+> Note: We can aslo use RLIKE insetead of REGEXP

 ## 7. SELECT Names Which Start with Vowels (a,e,i,o,u)

 > Using [LIKE](https://www.w3schools.com/mysql/mysql_like.asp)